-The new Gemini pay-period reporting system will enroll a new member into TRS when he/she is reported by a TRS-covered employer in Gemini for the first time.
+The new Gemini pay-period reporting system will enroll a new member into TRS when the member is reported by a TRS-covered employer in Gemini for the first time.
 The employer will report the member's first day of work as the employment begin date.
-After a new membership has been established with TRS, the member will receive a new member packet with a form to designate his/her beneficiaries.
+After a new membership has been established with TRS, new members who have an email address on file will receive notification to create an account on the TRS website.
+Once a member has created an account, the Beneficiary Designation form is available.

-Whenever a member wishes to change a previously designated beneficiary, he/she must complete a new Beneficiary Designation form.
+Whenever a member wishes to change a previously designated beneficiary, the member must log into his/her online account and complete a new Beneficiary Designation form.
 Such a change may be necessary due to a change in the member's family status (e.g., marriage, birth, divorce or death).